Bill in Congress would require businesses receive consent before using biometric data

 The move comes just days after Reuters reported that Rite Aid used facial recognition in hundreds of stores in cities like New York and Los Angeles, often in low-income communities.
 If passed, the bill would require companies deploying facial recognition, as well as AI assistants like Amazon’s Alexa and Google Assistant, get approval from users.

 The law would require businesses to enact biometric policy within 60 days “establishing a retention schedule and guidelines for permanently destroying such biometric identifiers.”
-The law can require biometric data is deleted within one year of collection by a private entity.
+The law can require that biometric data is deleted within one year of collection by a private entity.
 That data can be altered if the data is considered part of a valid warrant or subpoena.

 “We can’t let companies scoop up or profit from people’s faces and fingerprints without their consent,” Merkley said in a statement.
 “We have to fight against a ‘big brother’ surveillance state that eradicates our privacy and our control of our own information, be it a threat from the government or from private companies.”